There are certain dates on the calendar we all look forward to more than others.

-“You wait all year for this day and then it’s finally hear and you’re excited to get out here with the guys,” added Columbus head coach Calvin Zenz, also in his first year at the helm of a program that last year won a conference title for the first time since 2003 and is coming off back-to-back appearances in the Division 4 state quarterfinals.
+“You wait all year for this day and then it’s finally here and you’re excited to get out here with the guys,” said Columbus head coach Calvin Zenz, who’s in his first year at the helm of a program that last year won a conference title for the first time since 2003 and is coming off back-to-back appearances in the Division 4 state quarterfinals.

 The first week is for work on fundamentals and conditioning, where players aren’t allowed to wear full pads, only helmets the first two days and helmets and shoulder pads the next two.

-“We’re going to definitely be expecting hustle and energy this first practice,” Fall River head coach Joe Zander added, “just how the rest of the season is expected.”
+“We’re going to definitely be expecting hustle and energy this first practice,” Fall River head coach Joe Zander said, “just how the rest of the season is expected.”